The Control of Nature

-The Control of Nature is a 1989 book by John McPhee that chronicles three attempts (with varying success) to control natural processes.
-It is divided into three long essays, "Atchafalaya", "Cooling the Lava", and "Los Angeles Against the Mountains".
-The Army Corps of Engineers prevents the Mississippi River from changing course, but has had less success in controlling flooding along the river.
-The residents of Heimaey, Iceland saved their harbor by spraying water on the volcanic lava flow threatening to close it off.
-The residents of the San Gabriel Mountains have had little success in preventing debris flows from destroying their houses.
+The Control of Nature is a 1989 nonfiction book by John McPhee that chronicles three attempts to control natural processes that had varying success.
+The book combines three long essays previously published in The New Yorker: "Atchafalaya", "Cooling the Lava", and "Los Angeles Against the Mountains".
+These respectively describe the Old River Control Structure regulating inflow to the Atchafalaya River; the Eldfell volcanic eruption of 1973; and debris flow from the San Gabriel Mountains.

 Background

 In 1980, McPhee traveled with his daughter on a canoe trip on the Atchafalaya River due to her fascination with the novelist Walker Percy.
 He had conversations with natives about the efforts made by the Army Corps of Engineers in monitoring riverflow in the area.
 In Vicksburg, Mississippi, a man recommended to McPhee that he research the efforts being undergone to control the debris sliding down from mountains into Los Angeles.
 When he visited California, a geologist informed him about lava in Iceland.

 The book's title is derived from a sign on the engineering building at the University of Wyoming.
 Though he believes nature will win, "my book is not an editorial," McPhee said.
 "It is a description of people defying nature.
 They may have no choice."
 Like all of McPhee's books, The Control of Nature started out as an outline that he proceeded to fill in.